What Is Professional Services in SaaS?

 Some companies also offer performance audits, optimization services, or managed services where they run parts of the system for the client on an ongoing basis.

-4. When Should You Offer Professional Services?
+When Should You Offer Professional Services?

 If you’re unsure, survey your last 10 churned customers.
-Ask: “Why did you leave?”
+Ask, “Why did you leave?”
 If the answer involves words like “couldn’t get started,” “confusing,” “didn’t understand,” or “never really got value,” you have a services problem.

 Your professional services team is your customer success insurance policy.

-5. How Professional Services Impact SaaS Metrics
+How Do Professional Services Impact SaaS Metrics?

 If your business depends on SaaS growth metrics like NRR or CAC payback, then investing in professional services is a no-brainer.

-6. Who Should Deliver Professional Services?
+Who Should Deliver Professional Services?
 (Build vs. Buy)

 If you’re early-stage, start with contractors or one in-house specialist.
 As you scale, define repeatable offerings and train others.

-7. Should You Charge for Professional Services?
+Should You Charge for Professional Services?

-That said, your pricing model should reflect customer expectations: – Mid-market/enterprise = okay with services fees – SMBs = prefer bundled pricing
+That said, your pricing model should reflect customer expectations:

 Just don’t fall into the trap of discounting services to close deals.
 Train your sales team to sell outcomes, not freebies.

-8. How to Price and Scope Services
+How Do You Price and Scope Services?

-There are four common pricing models:
+Let’s look at four common pricing models:

 1. Fixed-fee packages (e.g., $5k onboarding)